 To nurse our children.

 The end.
 There is nothing wrong, nothing extreme, and nothing inappropriate about this, no matter the age of the child.

 Worldwide, breastfeeding well into early childhood is the norm.

 Most children aren’t weaned until they are over four years old, well exceeding the age of the child on the Time cover.
 Yet these mother’s aren’t seen as being extreme or SUPER moms, they are just viewed as natural and normal.

 It is a very sad day in our country and our society that mothers who take this exact same path are shunned and ostracized.
 I can only hope that through movements like this, Breastfeeding World, and mothers like us, that we can change this here at home so that our sons and daughters will be able to see the beauty and intimacy in the act and will be free to openly breastfeed their children for as long as they please with no need for labels or scrutiny.
 I will write for that!

 We would love to hear from you, what are your thoughts on extended breastfeeding and they way it our country views it?

-Be sure to join us in our social media accounts to be up to date with the progress of our project!
+Be sure to join us in our social media accounts.
+Like, share, and stay up to date with the progress of our project!
 Help us “Spread the Breastfeeding Love!”